plone/documentation/docs/developer-guide/native-namespace.md

 # Native namespace

-This document explains the steps needed to convert a python distribution from `pkg_resources` namespace to native namespaces.
+This chapter is guide for how to convert a Python distribution from a `pkg_resources` namespace to a native namespace.

-## Background

-Python, since Python 3.3, added support for native namespaces, see [PEP 420](https://peps.python.org/pep-0420/).
+Python 3.3 added support for native namespaces.
+See [PEP 420](https://peps.python.org/pep-0420/) for more details.

 Plone has been using `pkg_resources`-style namespaces, but they are deprecated in `setuptools`.

-`setuptools` is planning to remove `pkg_resources`'s namespaces support by the end of 2025.
+`setuptools` is planning to remove `pkg_resources`'s namespace support by the end of 2025.
 [PLIP 3928](https://github.com/plone/Products.CMFPlone/issues/3928) tracks the changes needed for Plone to adapt to the _new_ native namespaces.

-## Steps

-To convert a given (`$package`) python distribution to use native namespaces follow these steps.
+To convert a given Python distribution to use a native namespace, follow these steps.

-### Create maintenance branch
+## Create maintenance branch

 ```{note}
 Only relevant for Plone core packages